Sign in at https://account.adobe.com/plans.

 A refund depends on when you cancel and the type of subscription you purchased.
 For most plans, you get a full refund if you cancel within 14 days of your initial purchase.
 Learn if you get a refund when you cancel.

-After you cancel your Creative Cloud subscription, you no longer have access to your Creative Cloud applications, nor most of the services included in your paid Creative Cloud subscription.
+After you cancel your Creative Cloud subscription, you can no longer access your Creative Cloud applications, nor most of the services included in your paid Creative Cloud subscription.

-If you saved your work on your computer, you continue to have access to those files on your device.
+If you saved your work on your computer, you can continue to access those files on your device.

 Adobe will continue to store your original images for one year after your membership lapses.
 During that time, you can continue to launch Lightroom to download your original files from our cloud services.